-- (a) Provide sufficient clearance in front of the access doors for ionizing-collecting cell and mechanical filter removal.
-A minimum of 39 inches is required. (see figure 5) - (b) Level the cabinet to assure proper drainage from the drain pan. - (c) Unless specific design features have been prearranged, the direction of airflow through the cabinet may be either from the right or the left.
+- (a) 2' collecting cells require 30" clearance in front of the access door for cell and mechanical filter removal.
+3' collecting cells require 40" clearance in front of the access door for cell and mechanical filter removal. - (b) Level the cabinet to assure proper drainage from the drain pan. - (c) Unless specific design features have been prearranged, the direction of airflow through the cabinet may be either from the right or the left.
 When the ionizing-collecting cells are reinstalled, the directional arrows on the cell end plates must concur with airflow through the cabinet.
 If mist suppressors have been specified, they are to be installed on the air entering side of the unit.